Key takeaways

 Wegovy vs. Mounjaro: side effects and risks

-Both medications can create similar side effects.
-The most common side effects include gastrointestinal issues like nausea, diarrhea, and vomiting.
+Both medications may cause similar side effects.
+The most common side effects include gastrointestinal issues such as nausea, diarrhea, and vomiting.

-“The frequency and intensity of the side effects vary from patient to patient,” says Dr. Klein.
+“The frequency and intensity of the side effects vary from patient to patient,” says Marlena Klein, DO, a board-certified physician in internal medicine.
 “I do tell patients to expect a mild level of nausea the day after they inject the medication.”

 Some common side effects of Wegovy include: